QFT without infinities and hierarchy problem

-Clearly, the spectra of elementary particles are drastically different in ``natural'' and ``unnatural'' theories.
+The spectra of elementary particles are drastically different in ``natural'' and ``unnatural'' theories.
 Since the strategy of how to search experimentally for new physics depends on its scale, one should understand how robust are the naturalness arguments.
-The aim of this paper is to analyse the fine-tunings visibly appearing when quantum corrections to the Higgs mass or the cosmological constant are included \footnote{Sometimes this is referred to as a technical aspect of the hierarchy problem or as technical naturalness, though with years the word ``technical'' tends to be omitted.
-Of course, the question of why the physical Higgs mass or the cosmological constant is so small compared with the scale of new physics (such as gravity or hypothetical Grand Unification) is very puzzling and calls for explanation.
-This problem is not addressed in our work.}.
-We will examine whether the ``fine-tunings'' discussed above represent a real physical problem or are related to the commonly used formalism of QFT based on Feynman graphs and renormalisation.
-Of course, one can wonder: ``Is there anything else?''
+This paper aims to analyse the fine-tunings visibly appearing when quantum corrections to the Higgs mass or the cosmological constant are included.